Blog:

 Knowing your budget will help you make the right decision for buying used or leasing new lab equipment.

-Here at Excedr, we offer a wide range of lab equipment to customers looking to lease rather than purchase.
+Here at Excedr, we offer a wide range of lab equipment through our leasing program.
 Buying used or new adds up quickly, and lab equipment financing gives you a way to get all the things you need for your lab at a fraction of the cost, without the worry of maintenance and repair.
+Instead, our leases can include service coverage as part of your monthly payment, ensuring your equipment is fully taken care of.